 Military Retirement Pay Income Tax Exclusion

-Apply directly through the official Kentucky agency.
+Apply through the official Kentucky agency.

 Eligibility

-Retired before January 1, 1998: 100% excluded.
-Retired after December 31, 1997: may exclude up to $31,110 per year.
-Service spanning both periods: may exclude more than $31,110 by completing Kentucky Schedule P.
+Retired before January 1, 1998: 100% of military retirement pay is excluded.
+Retired after December 31, 1997: may exclude up to $31,110 per year (this is the general exclusion, shared with other retirement income).
+Service spanning both periods: may use Kentucky Schedule P to exclude additional amounts above $31,110 based on years of service before/after the 1998 cutoff.

 Kentucky's flat income tax rate is 3.5% for tax year 2026 (reduced from 4% via HB 1).
-At 3.5%, the maximum tax savings is approximately $1,089/year for post-1997 retirees.
+At 3.5%, the maximum tax savings is approximately $1,089/year for post-1997 retirees with no other retirement income.

 How to apply

-Last checked 2026-05-05 against revenue.ky.gov.
 Always confirm current rates and rules with the Kentucky state agency before applying.

 Other Kentucky Tax Benefits